 Brompton rear rack bag – KlickFix alternative to the front carrier

 When pretty much every Brompton bag is a front bag I wondered if a ‘quick to fix and remove rear rack bag’ is a thing to even want!
-But the key to searching was that the KLICKfix UniKlip fits on the Brompton rear rack.
+But the key to searching for a rear bag was that the KLICKfix UniKlip fits on the Brompton rear rack.
 This has an insanely sturdy frame pre-fitted to many of the bags below.
-The UniKlip fits the ‘triangular’ Brompton rack after you adjust its side rails.
+The UniKlip (which is part of several bags below) fits the ‘triangular’ Brompton rack after you adjust its side rails.
 You push two clips to fix your bag on the rack.
-You’ve a latch lock too.
+You’ve a simple lock to keep it on there too.

-The UniKlip fitting can also be bought (~£40) to DIY fit to a bag that has a decent base to fix through.
+The UniKlip fitting can also be bought separately (~£40) – with it you can fit it to a bag that has a decent base to fix through.

-KLICKfix have a distracting array of rack fittings but these seem not for a Brompton rack with its shape and its not-round metal section.
-I concluded that if you’ve more than one regular bike, here was a way to share a bag to a rack fitting on each of them.
-In contrast the UniKlip shares a bag to racks of the same kind eg to two Bromptons.
+Don’t be put-off that KLICKfix have a distracting array of rack fittings – these are not for a Brompton rack because of its shape and its not-round metal section.
+If you have more than one regular bike, here was a way to share a bag to a rack fitting on each of them.
+In contrast the UniKlip bags can be shared with racks of the same kind eg to two Bromptons with rear racks.

 In short: the bags include the Vincita Nash Bag and some of the Rixen and Kaul range.